AlexBuz/llama-zip/README.md

 # llama-zip

-`llama-zip` is a command-line utility for lossless text compression and decompression.
-It functions by leveraging a user-provided LLM (large language model) as the probabilistic model for an [arithmetic coder](https://en.wikipedia.org/wiki/Arithmetic_coding).
-This allows `llama-zip` to achieve high compression ratios for structured or natural language text, as fewer bits are needed to encode tokens that the model predicts with high confidence.
-By employing a sliding context window, `llama-zip` is not limited by the model's maximum context length and can handle arbitrarily long input text.
-The main limitation of `llama-zip` is that the speed of compression and decompression is limited by the model's inference speed.
+llama-zip is a lossless data compression utility that leverages a user-provided LLM (large language model) as the probabilistic model for an [arithmetic coder](https://en.wikipedia.org/wiki/Arithmetic_coding).
+This allows llama-zip to achieve high compression ratios on structured or natural language text, since few bits are needed to encode tokens that the model predicts with high confidence.
+By employing a sliding context window, llama-zip is not limited by the context length of the LLM used and can compress strings of arbitrary length.
+Furthermore, by encoding non-UTF-8 bytes using code points in Unicode's private use areas, llama-zip is not limited to text inputs and can handle arbitrary binary data, albeit with reduced compression ratios.

 ![Interactive Mode Demo: Lorem Ipsum Text](lorem_ipsum_demo.gif)

 ## Compression Performance

-In the table below, the compression ratios achieved by `llama-zip` on the text files of the [Calgary Corpus](http://www.data-compression.info/Corpora/CalgaryCorpus/) (as well as on `llama-zip`'s own source code) are compared to other popular or high-performance compression utilities.
+In the table below, the compression ratios achieved by llama-zip on the text files of the [Calgary Corpus](http://www.data-compression.info/Corpora/CalgaryCorpus/) (as well as on llama-zip's own source code, `llama_zip.py`) are compared to other popular or high-performance compression utilities.
 Compression ratios are calculated by dividing the number of bytes in the uncompressed input by the number of bytes in the compressed output, so higher values indicate more effective compression.

-For `llama-zip`, two models were benchmarked, with varying context lengths but with a consistent window overlap of 25%:
+For llama-zip, two different LLMs were benchmarked, with varying context lengths but with a consistent window overlap of 25% (see the [Options](#options) section below for information about these parameters).
+The models used were as follows:
 - [Phi-3 Mini-128K-Instruct (Q4_K_M)](https://huggingface.co/QuantFactory/Phi-3-mini-128k-instruct-GGUF)
   - "Phi&#8209;32k" - 32768-token context length
   - "Phi&#8209;8k" - 8192-token context length
 - [Llama 3 8B (Q4_K_M)](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-GGUF)
   - "Llama-8k" - 8192-token context length (the maximum for this model)

-To learn more about the context length (`--n-ctx`) and window overlap (`--window-overlap`) parameters, see the [Options](#options) section below.

 For the other utilities, the maximum compression level offered was used.